pongasoft/re-cmake/README.md

 ```
 #if LOCAL_NATIVE_BUILD
-  // this code is executed ONLY during the native build so it can use loguru for example
+  // this code is executed ONLY during the native build so it can use re::logging for example
   ABORT_F("Unknown operation [%s] passed to JBox_Export_CreateNativeObject", iOperation);
 #else
   // this code is executed for jbox builds (local45/universal45)